ScottWeinstein/react-ng-perf-comparison/README.md

 #### tldr

-Angular consistently outperforms React in its ability to quickly deliver real-time data updates to the UI.
-Our results draw the following conclusions:
+Based off our investigation, we can make the following conclusions:

 1. __Scripting__: Angular spents less time Scripting than React

-2. __Memory__: Angular appears to be more efficient at memory management using less heap with less memory volatility.
-Angular also appears to be more effective at reducing Major GCs.
+2. __Memory__: Angular utilizes less Heap with less memory volatility.
+We've also observed that running Angular results in fewer Major GCs.

 3. __Visuals__: Angular processes updates more quickly from the time they are generated